 I believe that counselling can help you recognise and use the strengths and the skills you've gained over your life but you might not be fully aware of them at this time.
 My role as a therapist is to listen and collaborate with you in finding what will help support you.

 Person-Centred therapy is not about analysing you, giving you advice or making decisions for you, but supporting you whilst you explore solutions that are right for you in your particular situation.

-Person-Centred counselling in my experience can be particularly helpful for men and women because:
+Person-Centred counselling in my experience can be particularly helpful for men, women, children and adolescents because:

 ‘…the effect of Person-Centred therapy is to reduce the power that others have had over clients and thus increase their own sense of personal power, or ‘power-from-within’.’
 (From “The Dynamics of Power in Counselling and Psychotherapy” by Gillian Proctor, 2002)